juhp/cabal-rpm/README.md

 ## Usage
 To create a `.spec` file for a Haskell src package in the current dir:

-    $ cabal-rpm
+    $ cblrpm spec

 or directly on a `.cabal` file:

-    $ cabal-rpm path/to/mypkg.cabal
+    $ cblrpm spec path/to/mypkg.cabal

 or tarball:

-    $ cabal-rpm path/to/mypkg-version.tar.gz
+    $ cblrpm spec path/to/mypkg-version.tar.gz

 or on a package source dir:

-    $ cabal-rpm mypkg-0.1
+    $ cblrpm spec mypkg-0.1

 You can also package directly from hackage:

-    $ cabal-rpm somepkg
+    $ cblrpm build somepkg

 or

-    $ cabal-rpm somepkg-0.1
+    $ cblrpm build somepkg-0.1

-will unpack the (latest) 'somepkg' package from hackage (if the dir does not exist, otherwise it uses the existing dir) and create a spec file for it.
+will unpack the (latest) 'somepkg' package from hackage (if the dir does not exist, otherwise it uses the existing dir), create a spec file for it, and build it.

-cabal-rpm always creates `.spec` files in the current dir and if a `.spec` file already exists it will append `.cblrpm` to the generated filename to avoid overwriting an existing file.
+cblrpm always creates `.spec` files in the current dir and if a `.spec` file already exists it will append `.cblrpm` to the generated filename to avoid overwriting an existing file.